joshuamasonvquip/Playwright-tests/generate_test_prompt.md

 - Only after all steps are completed, emit a Playwright TypeScript test that uses @playwright/test.
 - Save generated test file in the tests directory
-- Execute the test file and iterate until the test passes
+- Execute the test file and iterate until the test passes -All emails entered must be based on oscar+whatever@vquip.com